 So you are in the market for a new mouse but with such a wide range to choose from how do you know which is best?

-This is my list of the best claw grip mice which is updated to consider any new mice that are released.
+This is our list of the best claw grip mice which is updated to consider any new mice that are released.

 As a claw grip player you want to look for a mouse that has a low profile hump.
 This provides the most flexibility in terms of movement.
 Each of these mice on the list have been hand selected and tested to ensure they meet all the necessary criteria.

-If you want the quick answer the Razer Viper Ultimate achieved the GEM rating award.
+If you want the quick answer the Razer Viper V2 Pro is our number 1 pick.
 It is the perfect mouse for a claw grip player but at a steep price.
-If you are on a budget however, you should check out the Glorious Model O which has been my main mouse before the release of the Viper Ultimate.
+If you are on a budget, however, you should check out the Glorious Model O which provides many of the features of the Razer Viper V2 Pro at a reduced price.

-For even more on selecting the best mouse for you, check out my ‘Choose My Mouse’ tool below!
+For more help on selecting the best mouse for you, check out our ‘Choose My Mouse’ tool below!

 If you are a claw-palm hybrid then you should also check out my article on the best palm grip gaming mouse or best fingertip grip mouse list.
 Some mice are applicable to palm and claw grip styles so it is worth checking out each of the lists!